-These baked gluten free donuts are complete with a fluffy and soft donut covered in a delicious vanilla glaze, just like Krispy Kreme!
+Bring the donut shop home with these baked gluten free donuts.
+They're fluffy and soft with a delicious vanilla glaze, just like Krispy Kreme!
 They can easily be whipped up in under 30 minutes, are made dairy free, and basically melt in your mouth!

-Soft, moist, melt-in-your-mouth delicious is exactly what we have going on here in this baked gluten free donut recipe.
-It's like Krispy Kreme but better.
+Soft, moist, melt-in-your-mouth delicious is exactly what we have going on here in these homemade donuts.
+They're baked, not fried, and much easier to whip up compared to yeast donuts you find in donut shops.
+It's like Krispy Kreme...but better!

 In all honesty, Krispy Kreme doughnuts will always have a special place in my heart.
-BUT these donuts truly embrace the glazed look we love, are baked, not fried, and dairy-free.
-So I consider them a better, easier version.
+Waking up to a box full of them as a child on a Saturday morning was the ultimate sweet treat.
+BUT these donuts truly embrace the glazed look we love without all the guilt.
+So I consider them a better, easier version that's sure to give you that coffee shop donut fix.

 - Can be made in under an hour